pablofp7/express_back/docs/Error_Handling_Philosophy.md

 - **Error Management:**
   - Validation errors are caught and processed here.
   - Any issues detected before interacting with the model are handled directly.
+  - Validation errors do not include details about specific invalid fields; the backend simply responds with an error.
+Detailed field-level validation is handled on the frontend.

 ### Model Layer
 - **Responsibilities:**